Child Support and Visitation

 Self-help remedies such as not allowing visitation or stopping child support payments may result in a finding of contempt and an order requiring you to pay attorneys fees to your former spouse.

-For questions about Georgia law on child support and visitation, talk to our experienced Georgi family law attorneys.
+For questions about Georgia law on child support and visitation, talk to our experienced Georgia family law attorneys.